-It’s not always easy to choose an engagement and wedding ring that feel comfortable, and look good together.
+It’s not always easy to know how you should a wedding ring.
 What’s more, planning your wedding is a busy time, so it’s easy to slip into the trap of not ordering your wedding rings on time.
 Here’s a complete guide to getting your perfect ring, so it feels comfortable and looks good together with your engagmeent ring.

 Will the bride love it so much she’ll want to wear it for a lifetime?
 This may sound like a no-brainer, but many people who shop alone for a ring get fixated on the diamond quality or the ring’s technicalities.

 When researching engagement ring styles, start by looking at her clothing.
 If she likes understated, elegant outfits, then a simple solitaire is best.
 If she prefers big, luxurious accessories, you should buy a more extravagant ring.
 You can also get great advice from the bride’s friends or sisters, because they’re closest to her and will understand her taste.